We are a teen-led organization donating gently-used books and educational resources to kids in underserved communities. Join

-Litearcy and education equity are especially relevant during the pandemic when many students are not in school and do not have access to books.
-Many traditional philanthropic activities have come to a complete standstill.
-Our vision is to provide books to children in underserved communities and facilitate opportunities for volunteers to actively engage in social change while remaining safe.
-We started Bookworm Global as a way to serve others during the pandemic but we hope the impact can be much greater.
+Kids in underserved communities lost access to quality reading material when schools and libraries closed during stay-at-home orders.
+Our vision is to provide books to children in underserved communities and empower volunteers to actively engage in social change.
+We started Bookworm Global as a way to serve others during the pandemic but the impact has been much greater.

 Alana is a voracious reader, lover of books and technically savvy.
-She is dedicated to promoting literacy and is in interested in education equity and eduction reform.
+She is dedicated to promoting literacy and is in interested in education equity and education reform.
 Alana really enjoys community service and is a member of several service organizations.
-In addition to promoting literacy, she hopes to insprie others to serve their communities.
-Alana attends high school in Los Angeles but is helping friends across the United States promote literacy.
+In addition to promoting literacy, she hopes to inspire others to serve their communities.
+Alana attends high school in Los Angeles but is helping friends across the United States, Canada and Mexico promote literacy.

-We are working to ensure all children have access to books during the pandemic.
+We are working to ensure all children have access to books.

 Los Angeles, California,

 Leverage our "how to" plans to get started in your own area.
 Have a bigger impact when you become an ambassador by doing a book drive with your school, service organization, sports team or religious organization.